Scientist.com (company): Open Science Challenges

-Tropical Brainstorm - Collaboration with New Motion Beverages

-In 2022, Scientist.com joined forces with another San Diego brewery, New Motion Beverages, to highlight San Diego's cultural scene, which prominently includes many world famous biotech and pharmaceutical companies and craft breweries.
-They created a hard sparkling tea called the "Tropical Brainstorm", which was launched on April 28 during their special release party at New Motion Beverages.

-Solana Beach Pollinator Garden

-In 2022, Scientist.com donated $3,000 to the Seaweeders', the Solana Beach Gardening Club, to match their previously fundraised amount of $3,000.
-This donation helped the Seaweeders to plant pollinator gardens throughout the community of Solana Beach and to promote the sustainable beautification of the city.

-Ukraine Refugee Support

-In 2022, Scientist.com conducted a company wide donation initiative to aid Ukrainian refugees amidst the Russian war conflict.
-They donated to a volunteer group called Rhein-Dnipro which purchases food at discounted rates, and then works with Polish trucking companies to deliver the donations.
-Scientist.com decided to double the total amount donated, and proceeded to donate $30,000 to this organization.

 Investors

 The company raised $1.8M in October 2007 from family and friends.
 In June 2011, the company raised $1.7M from Hollywood producer Jack Giarraputo and friends.
 In March 2014, the company raised $3.4M in financing led by Jean Balgrosky of Bootstrap Ventures.
 In May 2017, the company raised $24M in an equity financing co-led by Boston-based Leerink Transformation Partners (LTP) and San Francisco and Boston-based 5AM Ventures; new investors included Heritage Provider Network, and existing investors Bootstrap Ventures and Jack Giarraputo also participated.